EthanPlant/ExedoBot/README.md

 **Information:**

-`avatar [@user]` - Returns the avatar of the mentioned user, if none is mentioned it returns the sender's avatar.
+`!avatar [@user]` - Returns the avatar of the mentioned user, if none is mentioned it returns the sender's avatar.

+`!channelinfo [channel]` - Returns info about this channel, unless specified.

 `!info` - Gives info on the bot.

 `!ping` - Pong!
 Check the bot is functioning.

+`!serverinfo` - Gives information about the server.

+`!userinfo [@user]` - Gives info about a given user.
+If none is given it gives info about the sender.

 # Feature Requests: